thewoolleyman/git-revisionist-historian/README.md

 ## What It Does

-1. `git rh --config path/to/grh-config.json` - begin revision process.
+1. `java -jar path/to/the.jar --config path/to/grh-config.json` - begin revision process.
 1. Perform pre-run validations, fail if any do not pass.
 1. Fetch specified git remote to get latest state.
 1. Consecutively process all `incrementCommits` by applying specified